AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

         str_strip:I love Etl
         ```

-    -   Example 2: This example deletes the space character from the start of the strip string.
+    -   Example 2: Delete the space character from the start of the strip string.

         Raw log entry: